Alb-O/tome/docs/buffer_architecture.md

 - [x] Separator lines rendered between splits (│ for horizontal, ─ for vertical)
 - [x] Each buffer renders independently with its own cursor and selection
 - [x] Only focused buffer shows active cursor style

+### Phase 4: View Layer (TODO)

+Introduce a proper view layer so splits can share the same buffer:

+- [ ] Add `ViewId` type distinct from `BufferId`
+- [ ] Layout contains `ViewId` references, not `BufferId`
+- [ ] Each view has per-view state: scroll position, cursor, selection
+- [ ] Multiple views can reference the same `BufferId`
+- [ ] Edits in one view update all views of the same buffer
+- [ ] Undo/redo is per-buffer (shared across views)
+- [ ] Close view vs close buffer distinction

+This would make splits behave like Vim/Helix where `:split` shows the same file in two windows, and edits sync between them.

 ### Cleanup Status